BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/functions/calculate_partition_function.rst

     (**c**) Linearization of the data using a power model (only linear for the subset {0.25 |_| |leq| |_| **mesh_size** |_| |leq| |_| 2.0 |_| |Aring|}.

-..
-The Numpy calculation does not support multi-threading!
-Using a 4- or 8-core CPU is a waste of resources; always prefer using a dual-core CPU for casual use of :func:`calculate_interaction_energy()`.
-There are some situations where you still might prefer to use 4- and 8-core CPUs, though: you may have a library of different proteins to screen against the same ligand, or a library of mutations on a protein, or a library of the same protein in different conformations / multimerization states.
-Each process can be affected to a core in this situation.
-If you don't have a queueing manager on your system to confine each process to a signle core, you'll have to write a bash script to automatically delay the starting time of each process (~10 min), since the APBS calculation (first step of the Epitopsy computation) is fully parallelized and will take 100% of your CPU resources.

-..
-Benchmarking on the Intel Core 2 Quad Processor Q9650 (4 cores,
-        3.00 GHz) with PDB: 3M1N and a disaccharid of heparin as ligand:

-        * mesh_size: [0.25 0.25 0.25], box_dim: [385 385 385],
-          rotations: 150, total time elapsed (APBS+Epitopsy): 232 min,
-          Epitopsy alone: 193 min
-        * mesh_size: [0.50 0.50 0.50], box_dim: [193 193 193],
-          rotations: 150, total time elapsed (APBS+Epitopsy): 116 min,
-          Epitopsy alone: 111 min
-        * mesh_size: [1.00 1.00 1.00], box_dim: [97 97 97],
-          rotations: 150, total time elapsed (APBS+Epitopsy): 8 min,
-          Epitopsy alone: 7 min
-        * mesh_size: [5.00 5.00 5.00], box_dim: [33 33 33],
-          rotations: 150, total time elapsed (APBS+Epitopsy): 15 s,
-          Epitopsy alone: 5 s

 .. _contents-of-module-calculate_partition_function: